Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-How much rubbish there was around the community from high processed food.
+Where food comes from, what's in the food and how easy it is to eat junk food.

 Has this kit prompted any new food related initiatives within your school?
-We did a bulk preserving of vegetables to prevent food waste.
+Garden to plate initiative which was a programme around before.

 Helpful Report